Feline Immunodeficiency Virus (FIV)

 Treatment of FIV

 Cats infected with FIV can live relatively healthy lives for several years.
-There is no reason to have them euthanized until they become very ill.
+There is no reason to have them euthanized unless they become very ill.
 The cat may come down with frequent infections, but these can usually be treated with antibiotics or other medications obtained from your veterinarian.

 There is no known cure for FIV, however, giving your cat interferon may help boost your cat's immune system.
 Interferon is inexpensive and can be obtained from your veterinarian.
 Other drugs that may help are acemannan and immunoregulin.